hannu-s/cloaked-nemesis/README.md

 Currently expects to find server in localhost:8000/tracker/.

 - Index.html uses javascript to load master_insptector.xml.
-- -UI uses ajax to send user inputs to PHP server.
+  * UI uses ajax to send user inputs to PHP server.
-- Server validates inputs and afterwards shell executes Updater with userinput as its parameter.
+1. Server validates inputs and afterwards shell executes Updater with userinput as its parameter.
-- Server waits for Updater to finish
+2. Server waits for Updater to finish
-- Triggers page refresh with new master_inspection.xml
+3. Triggers page refresh with new master_inspection.xml

 ###Updater  (todo)

 1. Starts with id and user vote of the master_inspector node as its parameters.
 2. Loads master_inspector.xml
 3. If voted useful or useless
-  * Calls DB_Updater with id, vote parameters
+  * Calls Main_Updater with id, vote parameters
 5. removes node from master_inspector xml
 6. Notifies that task is finished